ggonnella/textformats/manuals/specification_tutorial.md

 is simply used as a normal specification.

-However, if the data in the file shall be decoded, using the provided file decoding functions or the command line tools, Textformats must know that it should start to decode after the end of the first YAML document.
+However, if the data in the file shall be decoded, using the provided file decoding functions or the command line tools, TextFormats must know that it should start to decode after the end of the first YAML document.
 Thus, in such cases, an `embedded` boolean parameter/setting is present, which must be set, for the decoder to work correctly.